PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_love.md

 I will probably not completely answer this here.
-Actually, I do not think anyone in the world, neither an AGI, can really answer this because the thing about humans is that each one of us is interpreting reality as we think it is the correct way.
+Actually, I do not think anyone in the world, neither an AGI, can really answer this because the thing about humans is that each one of us is interpreting reality in a different way.
+There is no correct answer.

-Love is just a word - as we have this thing called language, words are not really totally effective to completely express our thoughts.
-It is not possible through words.
+Love is just a word - as we have this thing called language, words are not really totally effective to completely express our thoughts, our interpretation upon the world.

+It is just not possible through words.

 Words are very very abstracted from what we individually are perceiving and interpreting from reality.

-So when we are talking about love, we are of course just talking about a high level abstraction of this word, of the abstracted concept that this word represents.
+So when we are talking about love, we are of course just talking about a high level abstraction of an emotion represented by this word.

-> On my interpretation about Reality: someday I will talk about what I think about reality and what I think about our
-> perception of reality, because this is kind of related to what I just said about love being just an abstraction
-> and that everyone interprets reality in a different way... anyway, I won't go further here.

-Just giving a glimpse on the topic of reality..

-I do not think that we humans are really perceiving reality directly, the pure reality - we are not.
-We are perceiving an interpretation of reality interpreted by our brain, that is what is happening.

-Ok, but coming back to love (I will do a post about reality later).
-By the way, I am not a physicist or a philosopher, I am just an ape trying to understand reality with the things that I superficially know.

-Now really coming back to love...

 I cannot define love for everyone, I cannot define an absolute meaning of love.

+Neither can you.

-What I will try to do here is to define love giving my interpretation on how I perceive and interpret reality.
+What I will try to do here is to define love giving my interpretation on how I perceive and interpret the universe.

 ## Stepping back: Ways of Love

-But it is really hard, as I said, to describe, to try to explain and make an post on a word.
-The subjectivity of human mind is already very complex, even more for a word, a word that represents an emotion, or something similar.
+But it is really hard, as I said, to fully understand an emotion, product of our brains.
+The subjectivity of the human mind is already very complex, even more for a word, a word that represents an emotion, or something similar.

 So I think it is easier first to define what is not love for me, or at least not fully love, and that's what I will do now.

 Also, I'll talk about things that may or not be considered love.

-Some things might be related to love, but they are the full meaning of love.
+Some things might be related to love, but they are not the full meaning of love.
 They do not represent the whole concept of this emotion.

-For the next subtopics, I'll be talking about the **ideal** concepts of each type of relationship.
+> For the next subtopics, I'll be talking about the **ideal** concepts of each type of relationship.

 ### Marriage: is not just about love

 > Note on what happens in practice: married people might or not be in love with each other.
 > They usually think they're, but sometimes they're not, and sometimes some of them are even aware of that.
->
-> Anyway, I'm talking about **my concept of an ideal marriage**

 First, marriage is not only about love, is not love by itself.
 It can contain love, but not necessarily.